 Friendship Centre's began to organize into Provincial/Territorial Association’s (PTAs) in the late sixties and a steering committee of Friendship Centres was formed to examine the feasibility of establishing a national body to represent the growing number of Friendship Centres.

-Friendship Centers were dependent, on individual volunteers and fund raising events which gathered support through private donations and grants from foundations and governments.
-Friendship Centers began to evolve and by 1972 services had expanded from the provision of referrals to "front-line" delivery vehicles of social services.
+Friendship Centres were dependent, on individual volunteers and fund raising events which gathered support through private donations and grants from foundations and governments.
+Friendship Centres began to evolve and by 1972 services had expanded from the provision of referrals to "front-line" delivery vehicles of social services.
 This prompted the Government of Canada formally recognized the viability of Friendship Centres and implemented the Migrating Native Peoples Program (MNPP).